 - Application Deadline: February 01, 2019

-- Course Level: Scholarships are available to pursue an undergraduate degree.
+- Course Level: The studentships are available to pursue an undergraduate degree.

-- Nationality: This scholarship is open to Australian citizens or those who have permanent residence status.
+- Nationality: this application is open to Australian citizens or those who have permanent residence status.

 - Number of Scholarships: Not given

 - Scholarship can be taken in Australia